 - 1. Set up a shelter in accordance with plans and procedures.
 Ensure shelter compliance with ADA, FEMA, and other applicable guidance. - 2.
 Notify local EOC when the shelter is operational; regularly update the EOC on the operational status of the shelter. - 3.
 Verify that evacuees registered at the reception center and were screened for contamination, if necessary. - 4.
 Identify and address needs of those with access and functional needs, the mobility impaired, or medically dependent individuals. - 5.
 Follow reunification procedures to ensure evacuees are reunited safely and as soon as the situation permits. - 6.
 Arrange for the care and handling of evacuee pets. - 7.
 Provide continuous, 24-hour operation until requested to demobilize. - 8.
 Conduct a shift change briefing to replace and/or augment staff. - 9.
 Repeat steps to operate more than one shelter or complete simultaneously to operate multiple shelters at one time.

-- CSEPP Program Guidebook (2019) - Comprehensive Preparedness Guide 101, Version 2, Developing and Maintaining Emergency Operations Plans (November 2010) - Local Emergency Operations Plan, Incident-Specific Plans, and supporting procedures and agreements - ADA, FEMA, and other applicable guidance
+- CSEPP Program Guidebook (2019)

+- CPG 101, Version 3.0 (September 2021)

+- Local EOPs, incident-specific plans, and supporting procedures and agreements

+- ADA, FEMA, and other applicable guidance